 Exploring modern-day liberation through an experiential Passover experience.

-You are invited to a very special event featuring women leaders who are shaping and defining a world free of domination and patriarcny through the lens of an alternative and experiential Passover seder.
+On March 14th, we hosted a very special event featuring women leaders who are shaping and defining a world free of domination and patriarcny through the lens of an alternative and experiential Passover seder.

 Riane Eisler is a social systems scientist, cultural historian, and attorney whose research, writing, and speaking has transformed the lives of people worldwide.
 Her newest work, Nurturing Our Humanity: How Domination and Partnership Shape Our Brains, Lives, and Future, co-authored with anthropologist Douglas Fry (Oxford University Press, 2019), shows how to construct a more equitable, sustainable, and less violent world based on partnership rather than domination.

 Dr. Eisler is president of the Center for Partnership Studies (CPS), dedicated to research and education, Editor-in-Chief of the Interdisciplinary Journal of Partnership Studies, an online peer-reviewed journal at the University of Minnesota that was inspired by her work, keynotes conferences nationally and internationally, has addressed the United Nations General Assembly, the U.S. Department of State, and Congressional briefings, and has spoken at corporations and universities worldwide on applications of the partnership model introduced in her work.